junxit/us-congress-bills-113/metadata.md

 - 2013-10-29 — Referred to the Committee on the Judiciary, and in addition to the Committees on Intelligence (Permanent Select), and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-10-29 — Referred to the Committee on the Judiciary, and in addition to the Committees on Intelligence (Permanent Select), and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-10-29 — Referred to the Committee on the Judiciary, and in addition to the Committees on Intelligence (Permanent Select), and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-01-09 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2014-05-06 — Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Discharged.
+- 2014-05-07 — Committee Consideration and Mark-up Session Held.
+- 2014-05-07 — Ordered to be Reported (Amended) by the Yeas and Nays: 32 - 0.
+- 2014-05-15 — Committee on Financial Services discharged.
+- 2014-05-15 — Committee on Financial Services discharged.
+- 2014-05-15 — Placed on the Union Calendar, Calendar No. 334.
+- 2014-05-15 — Reported (Amended) by the Committee on Intelligence.
+H. Rept.
+113-452, Part II.
+- 2014-05-15 — Reported (Amended) by the Committee on Intelligence.
+H. Rept.
+113-452, Part II.
+- 2014-05-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-452, Part I.
+- 2014-05-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-452, Part I.